graphology/graphology/specs/proposition2.md

 * Serialization should somewhat be fairly easy to do.
 * Once again, this implementation's rationale is very inspired by [networkx](https://networkx.github.io/).
 * The reason why we have to split the concepts using both `key` and `value` is mostly because it's the only way to have both a data structure oblivious of what you give as "nodes" at the same time as keeping the possibility to query the graph by `key` in a performant way (namely `O(1)`).
+* We will use `attributes` rather than `properties` to designate the nodes' & edges' `key=>value` pairs stored as value to remain consistent with `gexf`, `networkx` and many other plus staying away from JavaScript naming about object property.

 ## Graph types